NicolaeTiberius/WebDev/README.md

 # WebDev
-Practicing my front-end and back-end skills in Javascript.
+Practicing my front-end and back-end skills.
 Using Vue.Js, React.Js, Django, Node.js and much more.